-The toy industry has quietly adopted the problematic practices of fast fashion, leading to a surge of low-quality, short-lived products with significant environmental and social consequences.
-The parallels between these two industries highlight the urgent need for more sustainable alternatives.
-Here’s a closer look at how “fast toys” mimic fast fashion and why this model is harmful:
+Over the last 30 years the toy industry has taken a leaf out of the fashion play book and started producing low-quality, short-lived toys with negative environmental and social consequences.
+The parallels between these two industries highlight the urgent need for more sustainable and eco-friendly toys.
+Here’s a closer look at how “fast toys” mimic fast fashion and why this model is harmful to people, kids and the environment:

 1. Low-Quality Goods